Pcacount12345678/Pcacount12345678/README.md

 -  i dont learn code at all you goobers.
 -  dni: see strawpage
 - How to reach me?
 Pony town, or roblox @PCACOUNT12345678 with display Pca, or via the strawpage things.
-- gender AND pronouns: strawpage.
+- gender AND pronouns: pronoun page
 -  Fun fact: im more mature that 75% of people who are older than me 👁👄👁
 - Fandoms: CRK, some other stuff blah blah blah.. lazily lazy..
 - quick mentions: you can see what time it is for me and for you (if im not wrong!) :D